About Ocular Brachytherapy

 Presurgical testing (PST)

-It’s very helpful to bring the following with you to your PST appointment:
+It’s helpful to bring these things to your appointment:

-• A list of all the prescription and over-the-counter medications you’re taking, including patches and creams.
+• A list of all the medicines you’re taking, including prescription and over-the-counter medicines, patches, and creams.

-• Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram, or carotid Doppler study.
+• Results of any medical tests done outside of MSK in the past year, if you have them.
+Examples include results from a cardiac stress test, echocardiogram, or carotid doppler study.

-• The name(s) and telephone number(s) of your doctor(s).
+• The names and telephone numbers of your healthcare providers.

 For pediatric patients: pediatric pre-admission testing

 Within 30 days of your procedure, you and your child will meet with their MSK pediatrician for pediatric pre-surgical testing (PPST).
-Your child can eat and take their usual medications the day of their PPST appointment.
+Your child can eat and take their usual medicines the day of their PPST appointment.

 Depending on their medical and surgical history, your child may have additional tests, such as blood tests or an electrocardiogram (EKG).
 Their pediatrician may also recommend that they see other healthcare providers, such as a cardiologist (heart doctor).